Evan-Kemph/airflow-chalk-brush/README.md

 ## License

-**[FILL IN: choose one — see note below]**
+**[FILL IN: choose one]**

 Suggested: this work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-You may share and adapt it, including commercially, provided you give credit and license your derivatives under the same terms.
+You may share and adapt it, including commercially, provided you give credit and license derivatives under the same terms.

 ---

 ## Acknowledgements

-**[FILL IN: the brush manufacturer, any prop/impeller designs you used or adapted, and anyone who helped or tested it.
-If you used someone else's model in any form, credit them here and confirm their license permits it.]**
+**[FILL IN: brush manufacturer, any prop/impeller design you used or adapted, and anyone who helped or tested it.
+If you used someone else's model, credit them here and confirm their license permits it.]**